Select area

 Children looking out a window at the airport

-Greenhouse gas emissions are a global problem and result in irreversible climate changes.
-The world must be a near-zero-emissions society by 2050 to meet the goals of the Paris Agreement.
-This requires extensive emission-reducing measures in all sectors, including aviation.
-The largest aviation-related greenhouse gas emissions come from air traffic itself, followed by the transport of passengers and employees to and from airports (feeder services), and finally, greenhouse gas emissions related to the operation of airports.
+Greenhouse gas emissions are a global problem and lead to irreversible climate change.
+The world must become a near-zero-emissions society by 2050 to meet the goals of the Paris Agreement.
+This requires extensive emission-reducing measures across all sectors, including aviation.
+The largest aviation-related greenhouse gas emissions come from air traffic itself, followed by the transport of passengers and employees to and from airports, and finally, greenhouse gas emissions related to the operation of airports.

-Aviation connects Norway - but we need to cut emissions quickly.
-Therefore, Avinor has set ambitious climate goals: Avinor will reduce its own greenhouse gas emissions by 42% by 2030 and contribute to Norwegian aviation achieving the joint goal of fossil-free aviation by 2050.
+Aviation connects Norway - but emissions must be reduced quickly.
+Therefore, Avinor has set ambitious climate targets: Avinor will reduce its own greenhouse gas emissions by 42% by 2030 and contribute towards fossil-free domestic aviation by 2050.

 Graph showing greenhouse gas emissions from Norwegian civil aviation in CO2 equivalents from 1990 to 2023.
 Data is presented with total emissions, domestic, and international flights, indicating an overall increasing trend with noticeable fluctuations